naqvijafar91/go-workshops/docs/12-testing.md

 **Test tables**

 The concept of "test tables" is a set (slice array) of test input and output values.
-Here is an example for the  `Sum`  function:
+Here is an example of the  `Sum`  function:

 ```golang
 package main